thestriver/100_days_of_code/AWS_CCP.md

 - Cost optimization

 Amazon Augmented AI (Amazon A2I) provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.

+Amazon Kendra: Highly accurate enterprise search service powered by machine learning

+Kinesis : Work with Real-Time Streaming Data

+Athena:  Query Data in S3 using SQL

+Amazon Sumerian:  Build VR, AR, and 3D applications

+AWS Fargate is a serverless compute engine for containers.

+Cognito: AWS Credentials for Federated Identities

+Systems Manager: AWS Systems Manager is a Central Place to View and Manage AWS Resources

+Amazon Rekognition: Search and Analyze Images